alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - A flattened denormalised dimension table contains exactly the same information as a snowflaked dimension<sup>pg 50</sup>.
     - Normalising values into separate tables defeats the primary goals of **simplicity and performance**<sup>pg 84</sup>.
     - Dimensional model consciously breaks traditional data modelling rules to focus on simplicity and performance, not on transaction processing efficiencies<sup>pg 104</sup>.
+- Document the attribute definitions, interpretations and origins in the metadata (metadata is analogous to the DW/BI encyclopedia.
+Be vigilant about populating<sup>pg 173</sup>.

 #### Dimension Table Techniques

 - Dimension table structure
     - Every dimension table has a single primary key column, which is also embedded in any associated fact tables<sup>pg 46</sup>.
-    - Wide, flat, denormalised<sup>pg 46</sup>
+    - Wide, flat, denormalised<sup>pg 46</sup>.
-    - Populated with verbose descriptions<sup>pg 46</sup>.
+    - Populated with verbose, descriptive columns<sup>pg 46,172</sup>.
 Cryptic abbreviations, operational codes or true/false flags should be replaced with full text words<sup>pg 48</sup>.
     - Rather than decoding flags into understandable labels in the BI application, we prefer that decoded values be stored in the database so they are consistently available to all users regardless of their BI reporting environment<sup>pg 82</sup>.
+Columns in a dimension are the sole source of query constraints and report labels so should be legible<sup>pg 173</sup>.
+Quality check the attribute values to ensure no misspellings, impossible values or multiple variations, and are completely populated (SQL will produce another line in a report if the attribute values varies in any way based on trivial punctuation or spelling differences)<sup>pg 173</sup>.
     - Separate heirarchies can gracefully coexist in the same dimension table<sup>pg 48</sup>.
+Hierarchical data should be presented in a single, flattened denormalized table<sup>pg 172</sup>.
+    - Millions of rows in a dimension table is considered large<sup>pg 176</sup>.
+    - 25 dimensions in a single dimensional model is considered large, and model should consider combining dimensions<sup>pg 176</sup>.
 - Degenerate dimensions
     - Some fact tables have dimension keys for dimension tables that bear no context, i.e. invoice number.
 It is acknowledged there is no associated dimension table with this key<sup>pg 47</sup>.
-    - These can be useful for grouping purposes (i.e. grouping across basket transactions), and also linking back to operational system<sup>pg 93</sup>.
+    - These can be useful for grouping purposes (i.e. grouping across basket transactions), and also linking back to operational system<sup>pg 93,178</sup>.
-    - Typically sits in a fact table but does not have a corresponding dimension table<sup>pg 94</sup>.
+    - Typically sits in a fact table but does not have a corresponding dimension table<sup>pg 94</sup> and reserved for operational transaction identifiers<sup>pg 178</sup>.
     - Plays an important role in a fact table's primary key<sup>pg 94</sup>.
 - Nulls in dimension attribute values
     - When a dimension row has not been fully populated, or when there are attributes that are not applicable to all the dimension's rows<sup>pg 92</sup>.